iMohamedSamir/MERNG-simple-blog-boilerplate/README.md

 - [x] delete post
 - [x] convert contextAPI to redux store
 - [x] gql api server to heroku (for easier development).
-- [x] Admin is able to add/edit/delete posts from admin panel
+- [x] Admin is able to add/edit/delete posts from admin panel.

 ## To be added:
 - [ ] Admin is able to add/edit/delete users from admin panel